Sho670/Python-Programming/README.md

 🔄 The Python Version Evolution 🚀🚀

-Python 2.x: Legacy version (officially sunset on Jan 1, 2020).
+Python 2.x: Primary version (officially sunset on Jan 1, 2020).

 Python 3.x: The present and future.
 It introduced better Unicode support, improved integer division, and more consistent syntax.